thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **searchCommits**
 > Array<CommitHistoryResponse> searchCommits(searchCommitsRequest)

   Version: 9.2.0.cl or later   Gets a list of commits for a given metadata object.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+Requires `DATAMANAGEMENT` (**Can manage data**) privilege.

 ### Example